aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws/README.md

 OpenSearch Service to access your VPC is not enabled.
 This is actually an issue with dependency on the custom cloud formation resources used to provision the role; see [link](https://github.com/aws/aws-cdk/issues/27203)

-**Resolution:**

-1. **Re-run the Deployment:**
-    - Simply re-running your deployment should resolve the issue as the service-linked role will be automatically enabled during the subsequent deployment attempt.
+**Resolution:** Simply re-running your deployment should resolve the issue as the service-linked role will be automatically enabled during the subsequent deployment attempt.

 ## Support & Feedback